 We adopted FASB Statement No. 157, "Fair Value Measurements" ("Statement No. 157") on December 30, 2007, the first day of fiscal year 2008.
 Statement No. 157 defines fair value, establishes a methodology for measuring fair value, and expands the required disclosure for fair value measurements.
 In February 2008, the FASB issued FASB Staff Position No. FAS 157-2, "Effective Date of FASB Statement No. 157," which amends Statement No. 157 by delaying its effective date by one year for non-financial assets and non-financial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis.
-Therefore, beginning on December 30, 2007, this standard applies prospectively to new fair value measurements of financial instruments and recurring fair value measurements of non-financial assets and non-financial liabilities.
+Therefore, beginning on December 30, 2007, this standard applies prospectively to new fair value measurements of financial instruments and recurring fair value measurements of non-financial assets and non-financial assets and non-financial issets and non-financial issets and non-financial assets and non-financial assets and non-financial assets.
 On December 28, 2008, the beginning of our 2009 fiscal year, the standard will also apply to all other fair value measurements.
 See Note 10, "Fair Value Measurements," for additional information.